publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch35/schII/m__us_usc_t25_s3324.md

     (d) __Pro rata reduction for partial services__

-        The Secretary shall, by regulation, provide for the pro rata reduction of repayment obligations under subsection (a)(2) of this section in the case of any student who partially completes the service obligation of that student under subsection (a)(2)(A) of this section.
+        The Secretary shall, by regulation, provide for the pro rata reduction of repayment obligations under subsection (a)(2) in the case of any student who partially completes the service obligation of that student under subsection (a)(2)(A).

     (e) __Certification of service__